Semi-independent Japan Tour (12 days)

 Free day to explore on your own.

-We highly recommend Ginza and Akihabara shopping districts, which even non-shoppers would find exciting.
+We highly recommend Ginza and Akihabara shopping districts, which even non-shoppers should find exciting.
 Also recommended are the top-rated Tokyo National Museum and The National Museum of Western Art – both located at Ueno Park, one of Tokyo’s most popular locations for cherry blossom every spring.

 Day 5/Fri: Tokyo – Kanazawa (B)

-Day 6/Sat: Kanazawa (B/L)
+Day 6/Sat: Kanazawa (B)

 From the market, Kanazawa Castle is just a few minutes away on foot.
-The restored castle was first originally built in 1580 for Maeda Toshiie, the fourth son of a minor samurai family who entered the service of a powerful daimyo at the age of 15 and quickly rose through the ranks.
+The restored castle was originally built in 1580 for Maeda Toshiie, the fourth son of a minor samurai who entered the service of a powerful daimyo at the age of 15 and quickly rose through the ranks.
 The castle was reconstructed multiple times due to fire damages throughout its history.
 The last time a fire destroyed the castle was in 1881.
-The Hishi Yagura turret, Gojikken Nagaya warehouse and the Hashizume-mon Tsuzuki Yagura turret were faithfully restored in 2001 to their 1809 form using traditional construction methods.
-Today’s pillars are constructed from the Japanese Hinoki cypress along with the use of the massive American cypress as ceiling beams.
-The castle’s distinctive whitish roof tiles are made of lead.

-From the castle we walk across the road to Kenroku-en Garden which used to be part of the castle.
-One of the Three Great Gardens of Japan (Koraku-en in Okayama and Kairaku-en in Mito being the other two), Kenroku-en was developed from the 1620s to the 1840s by the Maeda clan, the daimyo that ruled the former Kaga Domain.
+From the castle, we walk across a bridge to enter Kenroku-en, which used to be part of the castle.
+One of the “Three Great Gardens of Japan” (Koraku-en in Okayama and Kairaku-en in Mito being the other two), Kenroku-en was developed from the 1620s to the 1840s by the Maeda clan, the daimyo that ruled the former Kaga Domain.

-After lunch we visit Nagamachi, a historical preservation zone where the residents still go about their daily lives among the remnants of a bygone age.
+Free afternoon to explore on your own.
+We recommend Nagamachi, a historical preservation zone where the residents still go about their daily lives among the remnants of a bygone age.
 A highlight of the neighbourhood is the restored Nomura Samurai House, whose small but supremely exquisite traditional garden delights visitors from around the world.

-Day 7/Sun: Kanazawa – (B)
+Day 7/Sun: Kanazawa (B)

 Free day to explore on your own.

-Day 8/Mon: Kanazawa – Kyoto (B/L)
+Day 8/Mon: Kanazawa – Kyoto (B)

-This morning we ride the express train (Thunderbird #16, 09:50/12:09) to Kyoto.
+This morning we ride the express train (Tsurugi 15, 09:54/10:36; Thunderbird #16, 10:40/11:39) to Kyoto.

-We then spend the rest of the afternoon exploring the famous Kinkaku-ji (Temple of Golden Pavilion).
+Our first stop after lunch is Kinkaku-ji (Temple of Golden Pavilion).
 This is a Zen Buddhist temple and one of 17 locations comprising the Historic Monuments of Ancient Kyoto World Heritage Site.

 Day 9/Tue: Kyoto (B)